 Dr. Vardan Arutiunian's current studies combine genetic, neuroimaging, and behavioral approaches to understand the biological basis of language in autistic individuals and their first-degree relatives.
 His studies also address the biomarkers of language impairments in ASD and the presence of these biomarkers in clinical trials.
 Furthermore, his research aims to identify the early neural markers of language impairments in infants at risk for developing ASD and to reveal the validity of these neural markers to predict long-term language outcome in children who will later be diagnosed with ASD.

-Dr. Vardan Arutiunian received a number of research and teaching awards from several organizations, both in Russia and the European Union.
-He presented the main results of his studies in Russia, Germany, France, Italy, Singapore, Canada, United Arab Emirates, and the USA.
+Dr. Vardan Arutiunian received a number of research and teaching awards from several organizations in Russia, European Union, and the United States.
+He presented the main results of his studies in Russia, Germany, France, Italy, Singapore, Canada, United Arab Emirates, and the United States of America.